\1\n \1

 The quote character wraps values that contain the delimiter, newlines, or the quote character itself.
 Double quotes are the RFC 4180 standard, but single quotes can be useful for specific import targets.
 Line endings matter too: Windows applications expect CRLF, while Unix and macOS tools prefer LF.

-Toggling the header row is useful when you need to append data to an existing CSV or when your downstream process expects raw data without column names.
+Toggling the header row is useful when you append data to an existing CSV or when your downstream process expects raw data without column names.

 Common Use Cases